-Defined contribution (DC) plan withdrawal activity in 2017 remained low and was similar to activity in prior years.
-In 2017, 3.4 percent of DC plan participants took withdrawals, compared with 3.3 percent in 2016.
+- Defined contribution (DC) plan withdrawal activity in 2018 remained low and was similar to activity in prior years.
+In 2018, 3.4 percent of DC plan participants took withdrawals, the same share as in 2017.
 Levels of hardship withdrawal activity also remained low.
-Only 1.7 percent of DC plan participants took hardship withdrawals during 2017, compared with 1.5 percent in 2016.

-The vast majority of DC plan participants continued contributing to their plans in 2017.
-In 2017, 2.7 percent of DC plan participants stopped contributing, the same share as in 2016.

-Most DC plan participants stayed the course with their asset allocations as stock values generally rose throughout the year.
-In 2017, 9.3 percent of DC plan participants changed the asset allocation of their account balances and 5.5 percent changed the asset allocation of their contributions.
-These levels of reallocation activity are similar to the activity observed in 2016.

-DC plan participants' loan activity was lower than a year earlier, though still elevated compared with nine years ago.
-At the end of December 2017, 16.7 percent of DC plan participants had loans outstanding, compared with 17.0 percent at year-end 2016.
-Loan activity continues to remain elevated compared with nine years ago (at year-end 2008, 15.3 percent of DC plan participants had loans outstanding).
+Only 1.6 percent of DC plan participants took hardship withdrawals during 2018, compared with 1.7 percent in 2017. - The vast majority of DC plan participants continued contributing to their plans in 2018.
+In 2018, 2.3 percent of DC plan participants stopped contributing, compared with 2.7 percent in 2017. - " Most DC plan participants stayed the course with their asset allocations as stock values rose over much of the year then declined in the fourth quarter of 2018.
+In 2018, 9.7 percent of DC plan participants changed the asset allocation of their account balances and 5.1 percent changed the asset allocation of their contributions.
+These levels of reallocation activity are similar to the activity observed in 2017. - " DC plan participants' loan activity remained about the same throughout 2018.
+At the end of December 2018, 16.7 percent of DC plan participants had loans outstanding, compared with 16.7 percent at year-end 2017, and 17.0 percent at year-end 2016.